← Back Published on

 Here are some sobering facts.
 My specialty, Emergency Medicine, consistently tops the charts in emotional burnout.
 According to one large study of 7,228 physicians across specialties, 65% of emergency providers identified as “burned out”—which is approximately three times higher than the average physician [Berger 2013].

-There’s one important caveat to all this.
-Most ER doctors I know are pleasant, sharp, and dedicated folks.
+It's worth noting, though, that most ER doctors I know are pleasant, sharp, and dedicated folks.
 They're out there in the trenches doing the bloody work that needs to be done.
 I'm enormously proud of the work they--and all of us--do for the people in our community.

 But there's a darker side to medicine, and that's why I wrote Spider Bite.
 When you're pushed too far, it's human nature to push back.
 Unless we can learn how to protect ourselves, and to build the infrastructure needed to sustain this madhouse of emergency medicine, someday Zeke Warren's whispering spider god will come for us all.